babyshambles/Chatbot/README.md

 ![Image text](https://github.com/babyshambles/Chatbot/blob/master/Encoder.png?raw=true)

 #### Gated Recurrent Unit (GRU)
 Gated Recurrent Unit is very similar to LSTM, with forget gate but has fewer parameters than LSTM.
+This is the sturcture of Gated Recurrent Unit.
 ![Image text](https://github.com/babyshambles/Chatbot/blob/master/GRU.png?raw=true)

+We choose to use GRU instead of LSTM because we find that GRU has shorter training time than LSTM.
+GRU’s has fewer tensor operations, and the performance is similar to LSTM, sometimes even better in some small data sample cases.
 ### Package
 This project requires the following pakages: python 3, tensorflow, numpy, nltk(Natural Language toolkit for tokenized sentences).